Innoudayavouger/AIgnite/Face Liveness Detection System.md

 Face recognition systems are vulnerable to presentation attacks where attackers use photos, video replays, or 3D masks to bypass security.
 Face liveness detection adds a critical security layer by verifying if the presented face belongs to a live person.

-## 5. AI-Driven Email Marketing Platform

-**Description:**
-A tool that uses AI to draft and optimize email campaigns for retail promotions.

-**Core Features:**
-- ChatGPT to generate personalized email copy based on product details and customer segments.
-- Email performance analytics with React charts.
-- Node.js for scheduling and managing email campaigns.

 User Management
 Database Setup: Ensure the Users table is created in the database when the backend server starts.
 If the table already exists, no action is needed.